Program leadership

 - Circulating factors linked to brain aging.

-- Resilience mechanisms in aging, Alzheimer's disease and dementia.
+- Resilience mechanisms in brain aging and neurodegeneration.

 - Remote digital cognitive assessments in the aging population.